Articles

 • Entry Price: Requires a demo and consultation.
 No transparent pricing for SMBs.

 • Estimated Cost: $20,000 - $100,000+ per year, based on third-party data.
-Annual contracts are typical and costs scale with the number of users and features.
+Annual contracts are typical and costs scale with the number of users and required features.

 Pros of Absorb LMS:

-• Comprehensive compliance and certification tracking
+• Provides robust compliance and certification tracking

 Cons of Absorb LMS:

-• High cost and quote-based pricing
+• High cost and quote-based pricing can be prohibitive for SMBs

 How does Trainual compare to Absorb LMS?